kennethd/coursera-getdata-009-project/CodeBook.md

     angle(X,gravityMean)            angle(Y,gravityMean)            angle(Z,gravityMean)
 ```

-It is unclear to me whether the 20 meanFreq, gravityMean, and
+It is unclear to me whether the 20 meanFreq, gravityMean, and angle(...)
-angle(tBodyAccMean,gravity) variables are to be included.
-From
+variables are to be included.
+From the "Feature Selection" excerpt above it
-the "Feature Selection" excerpt above it appears some of these
+appears some of these values at least are calculations rather than
-values at least are calculations rather than measurements, but
+measurements, but there is also the argument that all of them are more
-there is also the argument that all of them are more calculation
+calculation than simple measurement.

-than simple measurement.
+The subsetting implementation is such that the regular expression responsible

-The subsetting implementation is such that the regular expression
+for selecting variables based on their names can easily be changed with no
-responsible for selecting variables based on their names can easily
+further code changes required (there is no assumption about the number of
-be changed with no further code changes required.
+columns returned, or position of any particular column).

 I therefore decided to err on the side of possibly including too many
 variables, and subsetting the full set of 86.